deck

 xxxxxXXXXxxxxxXXXXxxxxxxxxxx

-Write desk in markdown
+Write deck in markdown

 The slide pages are represented by dividing them with horizontal lines ---